mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ---
 title: AdgConnection class
-description: The AdgConnection class controls database connection resources and allows them to be shared among DataGate objects in your program.
+description: "The AdgConnection class controls database connection resources and allows them to be shared among DataGate objects in your program.  "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The AdgConnection class controls database connection resources and allows them to be shared among DataGate objects in your program.